bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 This initialization connects to the Sitecore service to pull additional data.
 If this succeeds then you are able to successfully connect to Sitecore.

+If initialization fails, you may need to use Postman to boostrap the environments.
+There is a Bootstrap Postman script provided with the commerce install files.

 Switch back over to Sitecore CM machine to continue the deployment process

 Enable CEConnect Data Provider and Generate Catalog Templates